Large-scale behaviour of local and entanglement entropy of the free Fermi gas at any temperature: Summary, discussion and an open problem.

+For the free Fermi gas in multidimensional continuous space $\mathbb R^d$ in thermal equilibrium at temperature $T>0$ and for a given bounded subregion $\Omega\subset\mathbb R^d$ we carefully distinguish between the \emph {local thermal entropy} $S(T,\Omega)\ge s(T)|\Omega|$ and the \emph{thermal spatially bipartite entanglement entropy} $H(T,\Omega)\ge 0$.
+Their large-scale behaviours \eqref{S asympt} and \eqref{H asympt} contain the thermal entropy density $s(T)\ge 0$ and the new asymptotic coefficient $\eta(T,\partial\Omega)\ge 0$ as two characteristics of the rather old free Fermi-gas model \cite{F26}.
+The results \eqref{S asympt} and \eqref{H asympt} are physically even more relevant than the corresponding ground-state results \eqref{0EE} and \eqref{1}, because in real gases the temperature is never strictly zero.
+Furthermore, the new results \eqref{S asympt} and \eqref{H asympt} deepen our understanding of the older ones \eqref{0EE} and \eqref{1} by observing that $s(0)=0$ and that $\eta(T, \partial\Omega)$ diverges logarithmically as $T\downarrow0$ according to \eqref{eta expansion}.
+A result similar to \eqref{eta expansion} for noninteracting fermions in the one-dimensional lattice $\mathbb Z^{1}$ was derived in \cite{BKE}, but without an explicit prefactor.
+As in \cite{LSS1,BKE}, many of our present results extend to the whole one-parameter family of (quantum) R\'enyi entropies, see \cite{LSS3, Sob2015}.

-Finally, we are going to compare our findings for the large-scale behavior of the local thermal entropy $S_\alpha(T,L\Omega)$ with predictions of so-called universal crossover formulas obtained \cite{K, Swin3,*SwinSent} by arguments based (at least for $d=1$) on conformal field theory \cite{CC1,*CC2,CCT2}.
-Such a formula has the simple and appealing form
+Finally, we check whether the exact asymptotic results \eqref{0EE}, \eqref{S asympt}, \eqref{equ:s low T} and \eqref{eta expansion} for the local thermal entropy $S(T,L\Omega)$ can be descibed consistently by a so-called universal crossover formula as obtained in \cite{K, Swin3,SwinSent,CC1,CC2,CCT2} by arguments from a suitable conformal field theory, at least for $d=1$.
+Such a formula has the appealing form